Moorland fire spread across five hectares

 Crews from Dronfield, Chesterfield, Bradwell, Matlock and two crews from Staveley were called to the scene and were assisted by a water carrier from Staveley, a control unit from Buxton, an argocat from Glossop, as well as moorland firefighting equipment from New Mills and a National Trust firefighting team.

-Mr Wells tweeted shortly after 19:00 BST that the fire was out.
+Mr Wells tweeted shortly after 19:00 BST to thank crews for their "cracking effort".

 The National Trust advised any visitors to stay away from the area for their own safety, and to check for updates on social media.